SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 [Sample Script](https://docs.google.com/document/d/1uvOblGaCT5CYp9WavSy06AlfWdkGpqlU2BBg0rVMDvI/edit)

+## October 2020 Mini Sprint

+## Write, edit, translate and review scripts
+Examples of scripts in our current backlog are below.
+Note!
+You don't have to be an expert on the topic to contribute; you will be following documentation.
+But you probably *will* be an expert by the time you are done!
+* Intro to NPSP Import version 2
+* Getting Started with Nonprofit Cloud
+* Migrating to Enhanced Recurring Donation
+* NPSP Data Dictionary Overview

+### Translate exisiting NPSP Videography Scripts
+* Spanish
+* French
+* German
+* Japanese
+* Dutch
+* Hebrew

+### Do a part of the Annual Video Review Project
+Watch a 2-3 minute video and follow along in Salesforce, taking notes on any changes needed.
+View the tracking document [here](https://docs.google.com/spreadsheets/d/1ESTsr5OOnPXPfB2KTPOCDP0YfT3esYZWDdy_9yaAPbo/edit?ts=5f6b8d20#gid=1443784001)

 ## September 2020 Sprint
 * Team Leaders: Barbara Christensen [@BRCTweets](https://twitter.com/BRCTweets), Bill Florio [@billflorio](https://twitter.com/billflorio), Charise Van Liew [@charisevl](https://twitter.com/charisevl)
 * Github Scribe: Charise Van Liew